elias-ik/bf-interpreter/README.md

 # Brainfuck Interpreter in Rust

+*I did this mini project to lear about Rust.*

 This program is a Brainfuck interpreter implemented in Rust.
 Brainfuck is an esoteric programming language with only eight instructions, making it very simple yet challenging to program in.

 The program reads in a Brainfuck file, parses the instructions, and then executes them.